Yesterday I was trying some labs that I need to teach on a particular kind of HSM.

-It is not possible to use SSH but is possible to access to a Virtual Console that at the end resembles a terminal console where you can type your commands.
+It is not possible to use SSH, but it is possible to access to a Virtual Console that resembles a terminal console where you can type your commands.

 So far so good, but some of these commands are really verbose and some of them require typing long passwords (100 chars or more)

 So what do you do normally?
 CTRL-V saves you…..NOT!
 Not in this case.

 The Virtual Console dislikes CTRL-V: it appears that everything is correct, but the input is totally ignored.

 I do not know why, but I noticed that typing the characters on the keyboard is totally accepted.
 But can you realistically type a 100 characters long password without a single mistake?
 Uhmm…unlikely

 So I decided to write this small tool that emulates the typing of the character from a keyboard.

 You can set an initial delay, then the program selects the process window that you name and starts to type character by character (with a selectable delay) your string.